gestalta/soapbox/_posts/2016-04-01-coming-soon.md

 ---
 layout: post
-title:  "coming soon"
+title:  "details coming soon"
 date:   2016-04-01 19:30 +0000
 flyer:
 category:
   - shows
 ---

-Save the date; details to be announced soon.
-Take a look at what happened at [past events](/soapbox/past-events.html)
+Details of the April Soap Box will be announced soon; for now, save the date!
+In the mean time, take a look at the photos and video from the [February Soap Box](/soapbox/shows/2016/02/05/no-shibari-and-avalon.html)